-Note: The cultural partner is the artist, scientist, or scholar leading the residency – not the organization for which they work (if any).
+- Involve a cultural partner who is the teaching artist, scientist, and/or scholar leading the residency – not the organization for which they work (if any).

 - Focus on the arts, interpretive sciences, and/or humanities.

-- Include a culminating event if the residency is a total of five days or more in the school (see more on “Culminating Events” below.)
+- Include a culminating event (see below) if the residency is for 5 days or more.

 Residencies that do not meet all the eligibility criteria listed above will not be reviewed.